What's in the 'Feeling and being sick' section?

 - Cyclizine stops messages being sent to the part of your brain that controls being sick.
 It comes as tablets or an injection.
 It can also be given through a syringe pump.

 - Serotonin blockers stop messages being sent to the part of your brain that controls being sick.
 They include ondansetron, granisetron and palonosetron.
-They come as tablets and injections, and work best when taken with a steroid.
+They come as tablets, patches and injections, and work best when taken with a steroid.
 They should not be taken for a long time as they can cause severe constipation (when you find it harder to poo).

-- Aprepitantis is a tablet that may be used for people having chemotherapy if other anti-sickness medicines have not worked.
+- Aprepitant is a tablet that may be used for people having chemotherapy if other anti-sickness medicines have not worked.
 It is usually combined with steroids and serotonin blockers.
 Fosaprepitant is similar and given as an injection.

 - Dexamethasone is a steroid.
 It is mainly used for people having chemotherapy.
 It is usually for short term use or may be given in low doses for longer periods.